Non-Alcoholic Bottle Shops Are Helping Mindful Drinkers Thrive

 The number of options is dizzying these days.
 And major brands are getting in on the action, too.
-In the beer world, everyone from domestic powerhouses like Budweiser and Stella Artois to smaller craft brewers across the country seem to be bottling up ABV-free brews, and WhistlePig kicked off the month by releasing a non-alcoholic rye.
+In the beer world, brands from domestic powerhouses like Budweiser and Stella Artois to smaller craft brewers across the country seem to be bottling up ABV-free brews, and WhistlePig recently released a non-alcoholic rye.

 “Pretty much everyone's reaction is, ‘Wow, I had no idea there was so much variety available,’” Babitz says.
 Because there are so many options out there, she pours samples in the shop to help steer people toward a drink they’ll love.
 “I would so much rather offer samples and help them find something that they love rather than have them buy something … take it home, open it, and hate it.
 And then they're like, ‘well, all alcohol-free spirits are trash and I'm done with this.’
 Because there really is something out there for everyone.”

 Most people just need a little help finding it, and that’s exactly where the value of bottle shops comes into play.
-Like Babitz, education is a key reason why Danny Frounfelkner decided to open Sipple, the spirit-free shop he co-owns with his wife in Houston, back in October.
+Like Babitz, education is a key reason why Danny Frounfelkner decided to open Sipple, the spirit-free shop he co-owns with his wife in Houston.